SpoddyCoder/SpoddyCoiner/README.md

 1. Install the SpoddyCoiner Addon (TODO instructions - pending Addon review)
 3. Get your CoinMarket API Key: https://coinmarketcap.com/api/pricing/
-4. Enter the API Key in the Google Sheets addon menu (Addons -> SpoddyCoiner -> CoinMarketCap API -> API Key)
+4. Enter the API Key in the Google Sheets addon menu (Addons -> SpoddyCoiner -> CoinMarketCap API Key)
 5. Tap the SpoddyCoiner function into a cell, you'll get a tooltip with more info: `=SPODDYCOINER(`
-6. See the SpoddyCoiner Addon menu for further help and preferences (Addons -> SpoddyCoiner)
+6. See the SpoddyCoiner Addon menu for further help, preferences & tools (Addons -> SpoddyCoiner)
-7. Error messages are shown in the cell, but this can be turned off in the preferences
-8. `symbol` is interchangeable for `coin` in error messages

 ### Examples